Four Men Sentenced for Tobacco Trafficking Conspiracy

 On Aug.
 11, 2022, Bokhari was sentenced to one year of probation.
 The government recommended a sentence of 18 months in prison.
 In a related civil forfeiture action, Bokhari agreed to forfeit seized tobacco, currency, and other assets, which resulted in the recovery of $2,197,985 by the government.
 The government has also filed an additional forfeiture motion for $30,315.51 seized in connection with Jaspal Singh’s criminal activity.
 The final order has not yet been issued by the Court.

-United States Attorney Rachael S. Rollins; James M. Ferguson, Special Agent in Charge of the Bureau of Alcohol, Tobacco, Firearms & Explosives, Boston Field Division; Joleen D. Simpson, Special Agent in Charge of the Internal Revenue Service’s Criminal Investigation in Boston; and Matthew B. Millhollin, Special Agent in Charge of Homeland Security Investigations in New England made the announcement today.
+United States Attorney Rachael S. Rollins; James M. Ferguson, Special Agent in Charge of the Bureau of Alcohol, Tobacco, Firearms & Explosives, Boston Field Division; Joleen D. Simpson, Special Agent in Charge of the Internal Revenue Service’s Criminal Investigation in Boston; Matthew B. Millhollin, Special Agent in Charge of Homeland Security Investigations in New England; and Massachusetts Department of Revenue Commissioner Geoffrey E. Snyder made the announcement today.
 Assistant U.S. Attorneys Christopher L. Morgan and Michael J. Mazur of Rollins’ Springfield Branch Office prosecuted the cases.